Blake-Madden/tinyexpr-plusplus/README.md

 ## Speed

-TinyExpr++ is fairly fast compared to C when the expression is short, when the expression does hard calculations (e.g. exponentiation), and when some of the work can be simplified by `evaluate()`.
+TinyExpr++ is fairly fast compared to C when the expression is short, when the expression does hard calculations (e.g., exponentiation), and when some of the work can be simplified by `evaluate()`.
 TinyExpr++ is slow compared to C when the expression is long and involves only basic arithmetic.